httprunner/httprunner/README.md

 - Supports `function`/`variable`/`extract`/`validate` mechanisms to create full test scenarios.
 - Testcases can be run in diverse ways, with single testset, multiple testsets, or entire project folder.
 - Test report is concise and clear, with detailed log records.
 See [`PyUnitReport`][PyUnitReport].
 - Perfect combination with [Jenkins][Jenkins], running continuous integration test and production environment monitoring.
+Send mail notification with [`jenkins-mail-py`][jenkins-mail-py].
 - With reuse of [`Locust`][Locust], you can run performance test without extra work.
 - It is extensible to facilitate the implementation of web platform with [`Flask`][flask] framework.